 Chapter Four argues that the common ground of our shared forms of life is discovered and created through play.
 Our capacity to engage with one another in unregulated play is essential to establishing regulated social institutions and practices.
 This claim emerges first of all through a discussion of the relationship between games and non-game play, which shows that Wittgenstein’s conception of language-games does not rigidly distinguish between the two, such that the latter is also central to his work.
 And second, I develop this claim by responding to a challenge laid against Wittgenstein by his pupil Rush Rhees, which finds echoes in Hans-Georg Gadamer, that treating language as a game prevents language from having any genuine connection to life considered as a whole.
 Against Rhees, I argue that Wittgenstein’s conception of language-games opens up a rich vocabulary for discussing the connection between language and life in a way that is responsive to the central role in that life of our capacity for play.
 Points from both Derrida and Heidegger enter into this discussion as well, which concludes by connecting this conception of play to the appeal to ordinary language that I have been developing throughout the dissertation.

 My doctoral work has already resulted in two journal publications, two publications in edited collections, and a third journal article forthcoming (abstracts and links to full texts here).
 On the strength of the examiners’ report on my doctoral dissertation, Oxford University Press has approached me about adapting it into a book.
-A revised book manuscript, which focuses more narrowly on Wittgenstein and Heidegger, is close to completion, and I hope to submit it before the end of 2016.
+A revised book manuscript, which focuses more narrowly on Wittgenstein and Heidegger, is scheduled to be published by OUP in late 2018.